Hi! My name is Payal Patel.

 What I do for a living…

-I am a high school mathematics teacher, and I LOVE what I do.
+I am a mathematics educator, and I LOVE what I do.
 I have taught math in three different states – NJ/NY/PA- and three very different settings (from urban to rural – public and private).

 I have worked with hundreds of students.
 In fact, this blog is inspired by all of my students.
 There is probably nothing else I would want to do on a daily basis.
 I enjoy guiding my students on how to think, not just what to think.
 I challenge students to build solutions to unfamiliar puzzles, construct models to reflect abstract concepts, and work with each other and teach one another.